MicrosoftLearning/mslearn-postgresql/Instructions/Labs/18-translate-text.md

 > [!Note]
 >
-> If you are doing multiple modules in this learning path, you should delete the resources you created in the prior modules and then follow these instructions.
+> If you are doing multiple modules in this learning path, delete the resources you created in the prior modules and then follow these instructions.

 1. Open a web browser and navigate to the [Azure portal](https://portal.azure.com/).